 - Find out about great Egyptologists and explorers

-Peter has written and published books on ancient Egypt.
+J. Peter Phillips has written and published books on ancient Egypt.
 He lectures on the subject to Egyptology societies in the UK and abroad, and is Chair of the Manchester Ancient Egypt Society.
 He is a retired IT professional and has a particular interest in ancient Egyptian architecture.

-Sarah is a writer, teacher and broadcaster with over 18 years' experience with the BBC.
+Sarah Griffiths is a writer, teacher and broadcaster with over 18 years' experience with the BBC.
 She holds the Certificate in Egyptology from the University of Manchester, where she also studied for the BSc Hons Zoology and Postgraduate Certificate in Education, and was awarded a Master of Science in Animal Breeding from Edinburgh University.

-CONSULTANT EDITOR: Professor Rosalie David OBE
+Consultant Editor: Professor Rosalie David OBE

 PROFESSOR ROSALIE DAVID OBE has achieved world renown for her pioneering work in investigating mummies using non-destructive techniques.
 A former Keeper of Egyptology at the Manchester Museum, Rosalie became Director of the KNH Centre for Biological and Forensic Studies in Egyptology at The University of Manchester.
 Her research work into the Schistosomiasis disease has been recognised with a prestigious award from the Anglo-French Medical Society and she was awarded an OBE in recognition of her services in Egyptology.